DJ.Studio Review 2026: The DAW for DJs, Tested

 Pricing

-Free trial: 7 days of Pro + Stems access, no credit card required, no automatic conversion to paid.
-Export is disabled during the trial.
-There’s also a rekordbox-linked version with a 28-day trial that limits imports to your rekordbox library.
+Free trial: there’s a genuine free trial of Pro + Stems — no credit card required, and it does not auto-convert to a paid plan.
+Export is disabled during the trial, and access ends when the trial does.
+There’s also a rekordbox-linked trial that limits imports to your rekordbox library.

 Mixed In Key users: entering your MIK VIP code at purchase gives you 4 weeks of DJ.Studio free, and imports your cue points and energy levels directly into the timeline.
 Worth doing before you commit to a paid tier.